Ecological Revolution for the Living: History

+Formerly named Ecological Union for the Living, the party adopted its actual name in 2020.

 In the 2022 French legislative election, Aymeric Caron of the Ecological Revolution for the Living was elected to the National Assembly in the 18th constituency of Paris with the support of the New Ecological and Social People's Union alliance.
 Upon taking office, Caron, who became the party's sole Member of Parliament, chose to sit with the La France Insoumise group rather than as an independent.

 Ideology

 A self-described anti-speciesist and deep ecologist political party, REV emphasizes the rejection of the commodity status of animals.

 REV is an explicitly vegan political party claiming to refuse "the exploitation and the slaughter of non-human animals to satisfy morbid and unnecessary food cravings."

 REV sets out four fundamental rights for non-human animals: